softwarefactory-project/python-sfmanager/docs/source/sfmanager.rst

 .. code-block:: bash

- sfmanager --url <http://sfgateway.dom> --auth user:password \
-                gerrit_api_htpasswd generate_password
+ sfmanager -e my_sf gerrit_api_htpasswd generate_password

-and to deactivates the password from Gerrit.
+and to deactivate the password from Gerrit.

 .. code-block:: bash

- sfmanager --url <http://sfgateway.dom> --auth user:password \
-                gerrit_api_htpasswd delete_password
+ sfmanager -e my_sf gerrit_api_htpasswd delete_password

 Nodepool images management
 --------------------------

-sfmanager can be used to trigger manual updates on nodepool images, whether they are based on cloud images or on images built with Disk-Image-Builder (DIB).
+Sfmanager can be used to trigger manual updates on nodepool images, whether they are based on cloud images or on images built with Disk-Image-Builder (DIB).

 List images